 I like to use a mixture of red, green and yellow capsicum because it looks bright and colourful, but also that’s conveniently how they are sold in the supermarkets here in Germany.
 Feel free to use whichever colours you like best.

+Not at all.
+If you don’t like spice, leave it out.
 If you like this extra spicy, either up the amount chilli flakes or add some sliced chilli while stir frying.

 Why do you give cup measurements for the rice?

 Rice is perhaps the only thing in the kitchen that I measure by cups, rather than weight.
 I find it works well and it was how I learnt to cook rice as a kid.
 I have, however, included both sets of measurements here.